LorenzoCoronati/local-docker/README.local-docker.md

         chmod 0744 ld.sh

+If your project is not Skeleton based, delete `*.skeleton.yml` -files.
+If you are, see "Skeleton" -section.

 ### Local IP address and domains

 This is not needed unless you wish to use a local domain (ie. type